-This information is for students who enroll in a transfer-oriented Associate Degree program or CSCU Transfer Ticket Program.
-As of the Fall 2016 semester, the General Education Requirements were aligned with the General Education Common Core Competencies adopted by the Connecticut State Colleges & Universities System.
+As of the Fall 2016 semester, the General Education Requirements will align with the General Education Common Core Competencies adopted by the Connecticut State Colleges & Universities System.
 The new General Education Core is part of the Transfer Articulation Program designed to ensure seamless transfer from a Connecticut Community College to a Connecticut State University or Charter Oak State College.

-While at Middlesex, students must complete 30-31 credits of general education courses that are designated as fulfilling a set of common core competencies - in addition to 30-31 credits of degree requirements in their major.
-Students in a CSCU Transfer Ticket Program will complete the first 60-63 credits at a community college and the final 60-63 credits in the same field at a CSU.
+While at Middlesex, students must complete general education courses that are designated as fulfilling a set of common core competencies - in addition to degree requirements in their major.

+Students in a CSCU Transfer Pathway Program will complete the first 60-63 credits at a community college and the final 60-63 credits in the same field at a CSU.
 The Transfer Articulation Program ensures that all of the Associate Degree credits will transfer, students will enter the university with junior (3rd year) status, and they will need to complete no more than 60-63 additional credits to earn a Bachelor's degree.